Is it a better borough in Edinburgh?

 In stark contrast to yesterday, all went well, and I had a great day.
 I love Edinburgh, I was comfortable enough to stay out late and even walked home alone and in the dark.
 Ooh wild.

 Now, I am NOT an offal kinda girl, but I gulped down that little voice of complaint and told myself this is all part of the travel experience and to harden up.
-So, I confidently placed my order and then made the near-fatal mistake of googling Haggis.
-Travel rule #3: Never ever google traditional haggis.
+So, when the bar tender asked, "are you sure you want the traditional haggis and not the tourist taster?"
+I confidently placed my traditional order and then made the near-fatal mistake of googling Haggis.

 “Aah, what have I done to myself?
 That looks like something out of Jeffrey Dahmer’s deep freezer…I’m going to be sick.
 I wonder if it’s too late to change my order.
 Crap, they’ve probably started cooking it already.”
 Aargh 😩